ionoid/docs.ionoid.io/docs/NewDevice/newDevice.md

 System.
 At the end of the operation a link to download the produced Operating System will be provided to you.

-**Security: please keep in mind that the generated OS contains your Project credentials and secrets, do not share your OS with untrusted parties.**
+**Security: please keep in mind that the generated OS contains your Project credentials and secrets, do not share your generated OS Image with untrusted parties.**

-#### Build OS: Beginners Step 1
+### Build OS: Beginners Step 1

 After finishing system configration, click on **DOWNLOAD OS** to start `Ionoid Build OS` Service.
 If you are a little thursty after all those effort it is time to take coffee, `Build OS` will take some time between 40secs to 2mins to finish.